touchlab/KMMBridge/README.md

 For more context, see Nate Ebel’s talk from Droidcon NYC 2022: [Adopting Kotlin Multiplatform in Brownfield Applications](https://www.droidcon.com/2022/09/29/adopting-kotlin-multiplatform-in-brownfield-applications/).
 It's a very good overview of the startup issues teams face.

+## Simple Getting Started Setup

+If you are using Github for source control, and are OK with using Github Actions to build and Github releases for published artifacts, we have a simple setup flow you can use.
+It is the easiest default to start from.

+See [DEFAULT_GITHUB_FLOW](docs/DEFAULT_GITHUB_FLOW.md) for setup instructions.

 ## Configuration

 The plugin is currently published to the maven central repo.
 If needed, makes sure to add the `mavenCentral()` repo to `pluginManagement` or the `buildscript` block: